opsani/servox/README.md

 Event handlers are easily registered via a set of method decorators available on the `servo.connector` module.
 Handlers are registered with a *preposition* which determines if it is invoked before, on, or after the event has been processed.
+Handlers are invoked when the servo or another connector dispatches an event.

 ```python
 from servo.connector import Connector, EventResult, before_event, after_event, on_event